the lord's prayer

 So what have we learned about The Lord's Prayer?
 First, that contrary to Church Traditions He was not directing His followers to join hands and chant this prayer in unison.
 Rather, when praying it is best to find a private place where your heartfelt words can be just between you and your maker.

 We also learned that some prayers which were appropriate for Yeshua's disciples might not be timely for us today.
 Every Christian writer of the scriptures warned of the near and immanent approach of Christ's return and the gathering together of His Church into heaven.
-Every one!
+Each and every one of them!
 Thus, for us to assume that they were all misled, just because Church Tradition says so, is a precarious position to take.

 Next we learned that the forgiveness of debts and daily bread had little or nothing to do with earthly things.
 Yeshua's sermon dealt with heavenly things, with spiritual precepts.
 He was always trying to lead His followers out of the realm of the earthly and into the realm of the heavenly (JOHN 3:12).